2017 Nangarhar airstrike: United States

 United States President Donald Trump did not say whether he specifically authorized the use of the MOAB, simply remarking he has given the military "total authorization" and praising the US military as the greatest in the world: "We have given them total authorization and that's what they're doing and frankly that's why they've been so successful lately".
 Regardless of intent, the MOAB's deployment was widely interpreted as a form of war propaganda.

-Deputy assistant to the President of the United States, Sebastian Gorka, in an interview said that the local commander overseeing operations in the Achin district was able to make the choice to use the MOAB on his own authority.
+Deputy assistant to the President Sebastian Gorka, in an interview said that the local commander overseeing operations in the Achin district was able to make the choice to use the MOAB on his own authority.
 John W. Nicholson Jr., commander of U.S. Forces Afghanistan (USFOR-A) and the Resolute Support Mission, said in a statement that, "As ISIS-K's losses have mounted, they are using IEDs, bunkers and tunnels to thicken their defense.
-This is the right munition to reduce these obstacles and maintain the momentum of our offensive against ISIS-K." Conservative politicians have shown support for Trump's use of the MOAB, including Lindsey Graham, Jim Inhofe, and Pat Buchanan.
+This is the right munition to reduce these obstacles and maintain the momentum of our offensive against ISIS-K." Conservative politicians and commentators showed support for Trump's use of the MOAB, including Lindsey Graham, Jim Inhofe, and Pat Buchanan.